 Messrs.
-Vann and Whittleston are covered by, and Mr. Schneberger was covered by, the Amended and Restated Severance Plan of Ecovyst Catalyst Technologies LLC, first effective as of January 1, 2020 and they do not or did not, in the case of Mr. Schneberger, have a separate severance agreement with the Company.
+Vann and Whittleston are covered by the Amended and Restated Severance Plan of Ecovyst Catalyst Technologies LLC, first effective as of January 1, 2020, and they do not have a separate severance agreement with the Company.

-The material terms of the severance agreements with our named executive officers are described below under "Transition and General Release Agreement with Mr. Chariag" and "Potential Payments Upon Termination or Change in Control-Severance Agreements."
+The material terms of the severance agreements with our named executive officers are described below under "Potential Payments Upon Termination or Change in Control - Severance Agreements".